 Others say the way to go is value bombing – contacting someone you don’t know purely to offer them something of value without expecting anything in return.
 It establishes trust and familiarity, which can provide a good basis for a professional relationship down the road.

-There is no clear consensus on which approach is better, so the best idea is to aim for somewhere in the middle and take advantage of any open doors you find along the way.
+There is no clear consensus on which approach is better, so the best idea is to aim for somewhere in the middle and take advantage of any open doors along the way.

 Regardless of the approach you take, you should still follow these 13 best practices for sending cold prospecting messages on LinkedIn.
 Adopt the ones that work best for you, and be sure that when you prospect for new business, you’re on the good side of both your prospective new clients and the platform itself.